philthompson10/pyqtdeploy/doc/sysroot.rst

     .. py:attribute:: android_ndk_version

-        The :py:class:`VersionNumber` object representing the version number of the Android NDK.
+        The the version number of the Android NDK.

     .. py:attribute:: android_sdk_version

-        The :py:class:`VersionNumber` object representing the version number of the Android SDK.
+        The version number of the Android SDK.

     .. py:attribute:: android_toolchain_bin